 Early Life and Education

-John W. Stanton, born in 1955, is a lifelong resident of the Seattle area.
-He attended Newport High School in Bellevue, Washington, and later pursued higher education at Whitman College in Walla Walla, Washington, where he earned a Bachelor of Arts/Science degree.
-Stanton furthered his education by obtaining a Master of Business Administration from Harvard Business School.
+John W. Stanton was born in 1955.
+A lifelong resident of the Seattle area, Stanton attended Newport High School in Bellevue, Washington.
+He earned an undergraduate degree from Whitman College in Walla Walla, Washington, and later obtained an MBA from Harvard Business School.

 Rise to Success